syntifi/ori/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Running unit-test

+> **_NOTE:_**  Please make sure to run a docker instance of elastic search.
+The unit tests do cover that the interface to the elasticsearch cluster is working properly.
+This choice was made since we are using the low level elastic search API.
+All tests will fail if there is no instance of elastisearch running.
+> ```shell script
+>  docker run -d --name elasticsearch \
+>                --net elastic -p 9200:9200 \
+>                -e "discovery.type=single-node" \
+>                -e "ES_JAVA_OPTS=-Xms512m -Xmx512m" \
+>                elasticsearch:7.13.2
+>  ```

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: